MicrosoftDocs/sql-docs/docs/integration-services/control-flow/foreach-loop-container.md

  Specify a time range filter.
 Files modified after **TimeRangeFrom** and before **TimeRangeTo** will be enumerated.

 ####  <a name="ForeachAdlsFile"></a> Enumerator = Foreach ADLS File Enumerator
-The **ADLS File Enumerator** enables an SSIS package to enumerate files on ADLS with filters.
-The slash (`/`)-prefixed full path of enumerated files can be stored in a variable and used in tasks inside the Foreach Loop Container.
+The **ADLS File Enumerator** enables an SSIS package to enumerate files in Azure Data Lake Store.
+You can store the full path of the enumerated file (prefixed with a slash - `/`) in a variable and use the file path in tasks inside the Foreach Loop Container.

 **AzureDataLakeConnection**
 Specifies an Azure Data Lake connection manager, or creates a new one that refers to an ADLS account.

 **AzureDataLakeDirectory**
-Specifies the ADLS directory to search.
+Specifies the ADLS directory that contains the files to be enumerated.

 **FileNamePattern**
 Specifies a file name filter.
-Only files whose name matches the specified pattern will be enumerated.
-Wildcards `*` and `?` are supported.
+Only files whose names match the specified pattern are enumerated.
+The wildcards `*` and `?` are supported.

 **SearchRecursively**
 Specifies whether to search recursively within the specified directory.